 In years gone by, there was an exclusivity attached to luxury.
 It wasn’t the material on your items.
 It was a class.
-The type that people can only wish the become.
+The type that people can only wish they become.
 Not the type that many can ever achieve.

 Apply that notion of luxury to home designs, and a whole new world can be unraveled.
 Classical 20th-century luxury is that of the Winston Churchill era in Britain.
-Tall, highly built structures dripped in the ornate, sprawling, and bespoke fixtures and fittings all with the backdrop of acres of land filled with other high-class Empirical style buildings.
+Tall, highly built structures dripped in ornate, sprawling, and bespoke fixtures and fittings all with the backdrop of acres of land filled with other high-class Empirical style buildings.
 Furniture was exclusively custom-built, with the very best of materials – aimed at giving a certain room or part of a room an extravagant feel more than practical use.

 Yes, we are in a new millennium now and a new way of living.
-Over the top styled houses and examples of wealth are almost frowned upon and wished again.
+Over-the-top style houses and examples of wealth are almost frowned upon and wished again.
 Are people still impressed by how rich others are?
 When it comes to demand and supply, consumers require brands to be much more transparent and open with how they operate.
 Luxury today is having a certain substance and uniqueness to a piece of clothing or a type of design.
 The mass-produced luxury brands of old maybe don’t carry the same weight as they once did.
-Armani hoodies and slides that are produced on a scale and are worn by the majority of upper-class individuals aren’t exactly luxuries anymore, are they?
+Armani hoodies and slides that are produced on the scale and are worn by the majority of upper-class individuals aren’t exactly luxuries anymore, are they?
 The same goes for furniture.
 If everyone has the same highly expensive piece of furniture is it considered a luxury?